SamNofee/vst-cn-doc/doc/#TechnicalDocumentation.md

 **Pitch Names**

 Pitch names are intended to be used with drum kit programs where the different drum sounds are addressed by note pitches.
-In order to display the name of the drum instrument assigned to a pitch in a drum editor, for example, the host calls [Steinberg::Vst::IUnitInfo::hasProgramPitchNames](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IUnitInfo.html#a63c02601259d4e8690f26eefaad53195) to determine if pitch names are supported and[ Steinberg::Vst::IUnitInfo::getProgramPitchName](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IUnitInfo.html#a6126c4506f7981b5e800c6b4daa1e66b) to query the pitch name of a single note.
+In order to display the name of the drum instrument assigned to a pitch in a drum editor, for example, the host calls [Steinberg::Vst::IUnitInfo::hasProgramPitchNames](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IUnitInfo.html#a63c02601259d4e8690f26eefaad53195) to determine if pitch names are supported and[Steinberg::Vst::IUnitInfo::getProgramPitchName](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IUnitInfo.html#a6126c4506f7981b5e800c6b4daa1e66b) to query the pitch name of a single note.

 See also [VST 3 Units Multi-timbral Program Lists](https://developer.steinberg.help/pages/viewpage.action?pageId=9798271) and check out the [pitchnames VST 3 Plug-in example](https://developer.steinberg.help/display/VST/VST+3+Plug-ins+Examples)